maksimKorzh/go-bot/README.md

-# PlayOK Go Bot
+# Go Bot
-Play Go at playok.com via GNU Go (or any other GTP engine)
+Play Go at playok.com or online-go.com via GNU Go or Pachi

 # How it works?
 Python script takes a screenshot, finds the coordinates of